Legend46644/The-bulb-/README.md

 Join the Community
 Want to suggest a "Dumb Tip" or report a bug?
 Join our Discord [Link Here] and follow us on Instagram [Link Here] for the latest updates and high-score highlights!

+our studio wishes all the supporters a happy day